 It’s important to note that being considered a dependent or independent student for FAFSA purposes is not the same as being claimed as a dependent or independent on your tax return.
 The criteria for each may be different, so it’s important to understand the requirements for both.

-Who is a Dependent Student in FAFSA for Masters Program?
+Who is a Dependent Student in FAFSA for the Masters program?

-Who is an Independent Student in FAFSA for Masters Program?
+Who is an Independent Student in FAFSA for a Master’s program?